-Having demonstrated the efficacy of higher momentum methods in escaping strict saddle neighborhood of the phase retrieval {and low-rank matrix factorization problems}, we now turn to analyzing the convergence behavior of the novel momentum scheme \eqref{familyof momentum} of $ \beta_k = \frac{k }{(k+3-r)} $ from \cite{apidopoulos2020convergence}.
-Specifically, we show that this scheme exhibits convergence to a local minimum in the case of quadratic function $f(\x) = \langle \x, \A \x \rangle $ where $\A \in \mathbb{R}^{n \times n}$ is a symmetric positive definite matrix.
-This would in turn support the result from Theorem \ref{thmconvexrate}.
-For simplicity we set $\A$ to be a diagonal matrix of dimension $n$ whose diagonal entries are i.i.d. and are generated uniformly randomly in the interval $(0,1)$.
-Clearly $\x^* = \mathbf{0}$ is the global minimum in this case.
-Also the family \eqref{familyof momentum} with momentum of $ \beta_k = \frac{k }{(k+3-r)} $ for different values of $r \in [0,3)$ is initialized from the same point $\x_0$ such that the vector $\x_0$ is aligned with the eigenvector corresponding to the minimum eigenvalue of $\A$.
-In other words, all the simulated methods from \eqref{familyof momentum} encounter extremely flat regions initially.
-The results are plotted in Figure \ref{fig13a} and each subplot within the figure correponds to a different matrix $\A$.
-As evident from the simulations, even higher momentum schemes exhibit convergence albeit at a relatively slower rate compared to Nesterov accelerated gradient method \eqref{originalnesterov} when applied to quadratic functions. {In particular, recall Theorem~\ref{thmconvexrate}, which states that for convex functions, the scheme \eqref{generalds} with $\beta_k = \frac{k}{k + 3 - r}$ for $r \in [0, 3)$ achieves a convergence rate of $f(\x_k) - f(\x^*) = \mathcal{O}\left(k^{-(2 - \frac{2r}{3})}\right)$.
+Having demonstrated the efficacy of higher momentum methods in escaping strict saddle neighborhoods in the phase retrieval {and low-rank matrix factorization problems}, we now turn to analyzing the convergence behavior of the novel momentum scheme \eqref{familyof momentum}, given by $\beta_k = \frac{k}{k + 3 - r}$, introduced in \cite{apidopoulos2020convergence}.
+Specifically, we show that this scheme exhibits convergence to a local minimum by studying its behavior on a strongly convex quadratic function $f(\x) = \langle \x, \A \x \rangle$, where $\A \in \mathbb{R}^{n \times n}$ is a symmetric positive definite matrix.
+This, in turn, would support the result from Theorem~\ref{thmconvexrate}.
+For simplicity, we set $\A$ to be a diagonal matrix of dimension $n$, with diagonal entries drawn i.i.d. from a uniform distribution on the interval $(0,1)$.
+Clearly, $\x^* = \mathbf{0}$ is the global minimum in this case.
+The family \eqref{familyof momentum}, with momentum parameter $\beta_k = \frac{k}{k + 3 - r}$ for various values of $r \in [0, 3)$, is initialized from the same point $\x_0$, chosen such that $\x_0$ is aligned with the eigenvector corresponding to the minimum eigenvalue of $\A$.
+In other words, all methods encounter extremely flat regions initially.
+The results are plotted in Figure~\ref{fig13a}, with each subplot corresponding to a different realization of the matrix $\A$.
+As evident from the simulations, higher momentum schemes do exhibit convergence, albeit at a slower rate compared to the Nesterov accelerated gradient method \eqref{originalnesterov} when applied to quadratic functions. {In particular, recall Theorem~\ref{thmconvexrate}, which states that for convex functions, the scheme \eqref{generalds} with $\beta_k = \frac{k}{k + 3 - r}$ for $r \in [0, 3)$ achieves a convergence rate of $f(\x_k) - f(\x^*) = \mathcal{O}\left(k^{-(2 - \frac{2r}{3})}\right)$.
 Since the quadratic function used in these numerical experiments is convex, Theorem~\ref{thmconvexrate} applies in this setting, which explains the slower convergence of higher momentum schemes compared to Nesterov's accelerated gradient method \eqref{originalnesterov}.}